 Strasbourg, France is an ideally located French city with a richly historic Old Town area.
 Within easily walkable distance you can walk the picturesque Petite France area and marvel at the intricate medieval and elegant renaissance architecture.
 If you enjoy exploring rich European churches, the Cathedrale Notre-Dame of Strasbourg is gorgeous, and tucked inside the science and engineering involved in the astronomical clock will humble our modern science knowledge.

 If you are looking for more than a Paris to Strasbourg day trip, spend a little more time in the area and explore the Alsace wine region or any number of French and German cities within easy reach.
 Strasbourg makes an excellent stopover point on a westerward trip where it can be used as a home base to explore other cities such as Nancy, Colmar, Mullhouse, or even the spa town of Baden-Baden, Germany.
+If you are interested in making Strasbourg a home-base for a bit, here are some great ideas for day trips from Strasbourg.

 Strasbourg main sights: